-Last year we received a huge number of entries from young people around the world.
+For the 2012 competition, we asked entrants to send us a three minute film which explores How My Faith Inspires Me.
+We received a huge number of entries from young people around the world.
 Their stories of courage, peace and interfaith cooperation between schools, communities and friends were truly inspiring.

 I’m delighted to support Faith Shorts 2012, the annual global short film competition for young people.
 This year, as events around the world have shown, the ability to give young people a voice and a platform with which to tell their story, is incredibly important.
 I am really looking forward to judging the entries – what impressed me last year was the quality of the insights, the skill of the storytelling and the ability and openness of the young people to share their perspectives with us.
 I hope Faith Shorts 2012 will continue to break down barriers and give young people a chance to be heard.